 The International Orienteering Federation was recognised by the International Olympic Committee in 1977.

 The yearly international championships events include World Orienteering Championships, Junior World Orienteering Championships and World Masters Championships.
 The IOF organises an annual World Cup.
 The international event calendar also comprises more than 100 World Ranking Events.
 Regional Championships take place in five out of six IOF Regions: Europe, Asia, North America, South America and Oceania.

 Orienteering is also part of multisport games such as The World Games and the World Masters Games.
-FISU organises World University Championships every second year.
-CISM organises yearly World Military Orienteering Championships and ski orienteering was part of the CISM Winter Military World Games in 2010.
+FISU organises World University Orienteering Championships and World University Ski Orienteering Championships every second year.
+CISM organises yearly World Military Orienteering Championships, and ski orienteering is part of the CISM Winter Military World Games.